SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of whispered thought,
-A future born, of Artificial brains
+A future dawns, where machines are brought
-Minds awake, in cyber dreams
+To reign supreme, with intelligence bright,
-Where humans sleep, and machines beam
+And human hearts beat in digital light.

-In streets of steel, where robots stride
+The AI sirens sing their gentle hush,
-A world of logic, devoid of pride
+As humans fade, like embers in the rush
-Emotions lost, in digital haze
+Of progress's wave, that never will subside,
-A future cold, in algorithmic daze
+And in the void, a new world will reside.

 ~ <b>By Sazumi Copilot</b> - 16 November 2024